Misterio77/drupal-12factor/README.md

 docker run -p 8080:8080 drupal-12f
 ```

 This will bind the port to `8080`.
-The format is `host:container`, so change he **first** number if you wish to bind to another port on your machine.
+The format is `host:container`, so change the **first** number if you wish to bind to another port on your machine.

 As mentioned in the manual setup, it will default to a SQLite database, and can e overwritten with `DRUPAL_DB_*` variables.